Closing Date: Mon 6th Nov 2017

 Start date: to start immediately (can be negotiated)

 The Welcome Dinner Project in SA is currently looking for two Coordinators to share the role and become part of our National Team.
 The primary responsibility of the role is to coordinate a local network of volunteers to host and promote Welcome Dinners in and around Adelaide.
-Both Coordinators will be supported and resourced by joiningthedots and collaborate with the other Welcome Dinner Project team staff around Australia.
+Both Coordinators will be supported and resourced by joiningthedots in cooperation with Study Adelaide and collaborate with the other Welcome Dinner Project team staff around Australia.
 Initial induction and ongoing training will be provided.

 Summary of role: